 The antimalarial seems to target angiotensin-converting enzyme 2 (ACE2).
 Coronavirus, including SARS-CoV-2, is believed to use this to enter cells.

-The observed efficacy of chloroquine in the past is currently driving interest in trying it out against the CoVID-19 virus as well.
+The observed efficacy of chloroquine in the past is currently driving interest in trying it out against the COVID-19 virus as well.
 It appears to be getting the most attention of all old drugs currently being investigated as a potential treatment by scientists.

-Treating CoVID-19 with chloroquine
+Treating COVID-19 with chloroquine

-Researchers in China are testing the antimalarial drug in over 100 CoVID-19 patients in about 10 hospitals.
+Researchers in China are testing the antimalarial drug in over 100 COVID-19 patients in about 10 hospitals.

 China National Center for Biotechnology disclosed that experts have proposed the use of the drug in wider clinical trials.